Chart Color Schemes

 North Epping has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified two projects likely impacting this region: Senso Epping and Northern Sydney Freight Corridor Stage 2.
-Other notable projects include Dence Park Master Plan and The Cambridge Retirement Village, with the following details focusing on those most relevant.
+AreaSearch has identified two projects likely to impact the region: Senso Epping and Northern Sydney Freight Corridor Stage 2, both scheduled for completion in 2023.
+The Cambridge Retirement Village is another notable project, slated for completion in late 2024.
+Additionally, the Dence Park Master Plan is underway, with no specified completion date yet.

 Professional plan users can use the search below to filter and access additional projects.